sriramab/gamamanual/References/PlatformDocumentation/Preferences.md

 The set of preferences described above are specific to GAMA.
 But there are other preferences or settings that are inherited from the Eclipse underpinnings of GAMA, which concern either the "core" of the platform (workspace, editors, updates, etc.) or plugins (like SVN, for instance) that are part of the distribution of GAMA.

-These "advanced" preferences are accessible by clicking on the "Advanced…" button in the Preferences view.
+These "advanced" preferences are accessible by clicking on the "Advanced..." button in the Preferences view.

 ![images/advanced.png](resources/images/preferences/advanced.png)

 Depending on what is installed, the second view that appears will contain a tree of options on the left and preference pages on the right. **Contrary to the first set of preferences, please note that these preferences will be saved in the current workspace**, which means that changing workspace will revert them to their default values.
-It is however possible to import them in the new workspace using of the wizards provided in the standard "Import…" command (see [here](ImportingModels)).
+It is however possible to import them in the new workspace using of the wizards provided in the standard "Import..." command (see [here](ImportingModels)).

 ![images/advanced_2.png](resources/images/preferences/advanced_2.png)